 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from previous studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject, preferably at the OU.
-The module Reading and studying literature (A230) would be ideal preparation, although it is not a formal requirement.
+The module Reading and studying literature (A230) or Telling stories: the novel and beyond (A233) would be ideal preparation, although it is not a formal requirement.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 You will find it helpful to read as many of the set books as you can before the module begins.

 Three module books, each covering one block of study, and access to a module website which includes: